ConcealNetwork/conceal-xbot/README.md

 ## blockchain

-This are commands that enable the user to see CCX blockchain related info.
+These are commands that enable the user to see CCX blockchain related info.
 Click on the command to see how to use it.
 Instead of **.blockchain** you can use **.chain** as a shorter version

 | Command  | Description |